Best Place to Work for LGBTQ+ Equality

 The CEI rates employers providing these crucial protections to over 18 million U.S. workers and an additional 17 million abroad.
 Companies rated in the CEI include Fortune magazine's 500 largest publicly traded businesses, American Lawyer magazine's top 200 revenue-grossing law firms (AmLaw 200), and hundreds of publicly and privately held mid- to large-sized businesses.

-Their detailed criteria falling under four central pillars:
+Their detailed criteria fall under four central pillars:

 - Non-discrimination policies across business entities;